Compensation for active service in a combat zone by members of the U.S. Armed Forces

 As a nonresident taxpayer, if you're required to file in Massachusetts because you have MA source income other than military source income:

 - When determining whether you qualify for NTS or LIC, do not include any military service compensation as non-Massachusetts source income.
-For tax year 2017, specifically Line 7 of Schedule NTS-L-NR/PY should not include as non-Massachusetts source income any military service compensation received during the taxable year.
+Specifically Line 7 of Schedule NTS-L-NR/PY should not include as non-Massachusetts source income any military service compensation received during the taxable year.

 - When determining the deduction and exemption ratio, include military service compensation as non-Massachusetts source income.
-For tax year 2017 Include any military service compensation you received during the taxable year as non-Massachusetts source income on Form 1-NR/PY, Line 14e.
+Include any military service compensation you received during the taxable year as non-Massachusetts source income on Form 1-NR/PY, Line 14e.

 Massachusetts gross income (included and excluded)